Mama Dragons: History

-In August 2014, Gina Crivello stepped away from Facebook moving leadership over to group member Neca Allgood.
-In 2015, Jen Blair created Mama Dragons closed Facebook group (now renamed Mama Dragons Main Group, Private) and began running the behind the scene day to day activities.
-In November 2015 the LDS church (Mormon) issued the "Nov 5th Exclusion Policy", excluding married gays from the LDS religion greatly expanding the need of mom support.
-In 2016 Wendy Montgomery, announced a rise in LGBT suicides after the LDS church launches an LGBTQ exclusion policy on November, 5th, 2015 receiving media attention from NPR and other media outlets.
-The group has also garnered media attention for its advocacy and efforts to prevent LGBT Mormon suicides, as well as for bringing a spotlight to the intersection of religion, family, sexual orientation, and gender expression.
+In November 2015, the Latter Day Church of Christ issued its "Nov 5th Exclusion Policy", which excludes married gays from the Mormon religion.
+A subsequent rise in LGBT suicides after the church announced this policy received media attention from NPR and other media outlets.
+Mama Dragons also garnered media attention for its advocacy and efforts to prevent LGBT Mormon suicides, as well as for bringing a spotlight to the intersection of religion, family, sexual orientation, and gender expression.